How Recent Changes to Super Will Impact You

 In November 2016, the government finally legislated its planned changes to superannuation.

-While they are not as bad as they could have been, the changes to super will have a big impact for a lot of people.
+While they are not as bad as they could have been, the changes will still have a big impact for a lot of people.

 Now, more than ever, people need expert advice.
 They need to work together with experts to ensure they get the best outcome.

-The reduction in the amount you can contribute to super (both pre and post-tax) now means it will be much harder to build your Super balance, you need to start planning early!
+In particular, the reduction in the amount you can contribute to super (both pre and post-tax) now means it will be much harder to build-up your Super balance – you need to start planning early!

-If you were planning on shifting large amounts of money into super, maybe as a result of a property sale or inheritance, you had best get cracking because the rules are changing from 1 July 2017 and if you miss this window, it will become much harder to get large amounts into super from that date.
+If you were planning on shifting large amounts of money into super, maybe as a result of a property sale or inheritance, you had best get cracking.
+The rules are changing from 1 July 2017, and if you miss this window, it will become much harder to get large amounts into super.

-To help you understand how these changes affect you, we will be publishing a series of articles digging into the detail.
-For now you can find a brief summary of the main changes below.
+To help you understand how these changes affect you, we have a brief summary of the main changes below.